SuperOfficeDocs/crmscript/docs/api-reference/classes/NSForeignDevice/NSForeignDevice.md

 so.topic: reference
 ---

-Saves a foreign device belonging to the ForeignDevice and application name specified.
+Saves a foreign device belonging to the NSForeignDevice and application name specified.

 1. autolist